PranayReddy22/Road-Signs-Identification/README.md

 2. **Model Development**
    - Convolutional Neural Network built using Keras Sequential API
    - Layers: Conv2D, MaxPooling, Dropout, Flatten, Dense
-   - Trained on image-label pairs with validation and test sets
+   - The CNN model was trained on labeled images and evaluated using separate validation and test sets to ensure reliable and accurate performance on unseen data.

 3. **Evaluation & Tuning**
    - Accuracy checked on unseen data